PERMANENT REVOLUTION THESIS- SEP

 - The boundaries of the revolutionary party must be carefully taken care of.
 All members should participate in activities; strict discipline and full democracy inside the party is necessary.
 Revolutionary party is an organization of war.
 Party should prepare itself for harsh class struggles, uprisings and revolts, besides the ordinary daily struggles.
 Therefore, a practical and theoretical education process which leads to develop strong cadres who values revolutionary struggle above everything and have historical consciousness, is vitally important.

 - Revolution is not a matter of a night.
-It consists of strikes and demonstrations and ends up by the seizure of the power by the workers.
+It consists of strikes and demonstrations and ends up with the seizure of the power by the workers.
 In this process, an important point is the dissolution of the armed forces.
-Like in previous proletarian revolution practices, during revolution the army in hierarchic structure, which reflects the class structure of societies, will break up and the private soldiers (or soldiers without rank), most of whom consist of poor people will stand by the side of revolution.
+Like in previous proletarian revolution practices, during the revolution, the army in hierarchic structure, which reflects the class structure of societies, will break up and the private soldiers (or soldiers without rank), most of whom consist of poor people will stand by the side of the revolution.
 Nonetheless, the break up of the army is not an easy thing.
 The stability and force of the revolution should show the soldiers that a revolution is on the way.
-With both the armament that workers have captured and the great power of army that has come in on working class, the government will be captured easily by proletariat.
+With both the armament that workers have captured and the great power of the army that has come in on the working class, the government will be captured easily by the proletariat.

 - History has shown that no ruling class would give up its power without fighting as much as possible.
 That’s why; the proletariat can defeat capitalist governments only with violence.
-Capitalist state can’t be taken over to establish socialism; it must be decomposed in the process of revolution.
-To do so; it is needed to be prepared for strikes, uprising.
+The capitalist state can’t be taken over to establish socialism; it must be decomposed in the process of revolution.
+To do so; it is needed to be prepared for strikes, uprisings.